 The distinction between authoritative DNS servers and recursive DNS servers is significant.
 Authoritative nameservers store DNS records and respond directly to queries about specific domain names.
 In contrast, recursive servers act as intermediaries between the user and the authoritative servers, navigating the DNS hierarchy to retrieve the necessary records.

-The table below compares Authoritative vs Recursive DNS Servers and lists major differences between them.
+The table below shows a comparison between Authoritative vs Recursive DNS Servers and lists major differences between them.

 Feature | Authoritative DNS Servers | Recursive DNS Servers |